madamsapple/bsc-coding-one/Y1 Block 1 Game/README.md

 Graphically, the game is sort of old fashioned and rudimentary in style.
 I thought it blended with the game’s rough themes of prison cells, murders, and gothic text, etc. Consequently, I used a typewriter font (like it is used in official documents in governments, law).
 Pixel art is very popular in retro games and looks very exciting to the eye, but I knew this game was adopting a different approach in that sense.

-Hopefully you’ll like the game!
-Have fun!
+Hopefully you’ll like the game - have fun!

 CREDITS